Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

-Installed on the platform are a pair of G-200 two-axis gyros, with the upper gyro axis aligned for spin on the north-south axis while the lower gyro aligns for east-west spin; torque detection in each gyro tracks the perpendicular axes - ergo, the high gimbal detects east/west rotation, while the low gyro detects north/south rotation.
+Installed on the platform are a pair of G-200 two-axis gyros, with the upper gyro axis aligned for spin on the north-south axis while the lower gyro aligns for east-west spin; torque detection in each gyro tracks the perpendicular axes - ergo, the high gyro   detects east/west rotation, while the low gyro detects north/south rotation.
 In this way, rotation in all three dimensions are represented.
-The gyros are floated, and proper operation can only take place once the fluid has attained operating temperature (160 degrees F); the system is effectively climate controlled across the altitude operating range of the Phantom.
+The gyros are floated, and proper operation can only take place once the fluid has attained operating temperature (160 degrees F); the system is effectively temperature controlled across the altitude operating range of the Phantom.
 A series of precision magnetic torquers provide localization movement, while acceleration pick-offs function within a separate electromagnetic field perform the actual data capture from the displacements of the gyroscopes.